What are medical records?

 Australian Government My Health Record

-My Health record contains:
+My Health record includes:

-- Queensland Health pathology and x-ray reports from June 2018 onwards.
+- Queensland Health pathology and x-ray reports from June 2018 onwards

 - Queensland Health discharge summaries from November 2013 onwards.